training-datalab/training-datalab.com/content/en/cps-ranking/2021-06-01-impact-ranking/index.md

 **Disclaimer**

-Please bear in mind that this citation data comes from own user-created profiles on Google Scholar, whose coverage is not as rigorous as Scopus or Web of Science.
+Please bear in mind that this citation data comes from own user-created profiles on <i class="ai ai-google-scholar"></i> Google Scholar, whose coverage is not as rigorous as Scopus or Web of Science.
 In addition, the main ranking criterion is the H-Index, which has some limitations and is subject to bias and manipulation in some cases.
 Our quarterly ranking elaboration does not involve rearranging data, we focus on ordering the list by H-Index and citation.

 **Would you like to suggest someone?**

-Please send an email to cps-ranking@training-datalab.com.
+<i class="fas fa-envelope"></i> Please send an email to cps-ranking@training-datalab.com.

 **How to cite this dataset?**